Audioengine D1 24-bit USB DAC Amp

 - Are seeking an extremely easy to setup, plug-n-play device to elevate your audio

-While it’s not absolutely perfect and doesn’t come without some minor drawbacks, this DAC/amp combo would be great for listeners of all stages.
+Although it’s not absolutely perfect and does have a few minor flaws, this DAC/amp combo would be great for listeners of all stages.
 Whether you’re a hi-res newbie, semi-knowledgeable audio enthusiast, or audiophile on a budget – we hope our Audioengine D1 Review gave you enough information to consider trying it out for yourself!

-For a reasonably-priced DAC/amp that has this much functionality, it would be wise to utilize it’s features with both speakers and headphones.
-If you have the ability to use it with both, why limit your options?
-The price of the D1 has been reduced from it’s original retail value, so now would be a good time to take advantage of the offer (especially if it meets your criteria).
+For a reasonably-priced DAC/amp that has this much functionality, we recommend you try pairing it with both speakers and headphones.
+If you have the ability to use it with both, why limit your options?!

 Before you use the link below to see the current asking price on Amazon, take a look at the review table below!
 You can see a final pros & cons checklist comparing the good with the bad, and how our final rating factored everything together to best sum up the main features and drawbacks.

 We hope you enjoyed this review and that it helped you along your quest for the perfect DAC/amp combo for your personal setup.
 If you’re curious about any of the features or performance aspects, feel free to leave your question below!
 We always do our best to respond as quickly as we can and would love to answer any questions you have about this device!

 Thanks for stopping by, if you enjoyed our review and want to surf around and read about other related subjects, you’ll enjoy taking a look at the Best Bookshelf Speakers of 2018 here or browsing our Top 10 Absolute Best Headphone Albums.

 Sonic Elevation: Ride The Waves.